Command Pipeline

 {

-// The command was not executed
+// Handle unauthorized access — the command was not executed

 }